 The national average cost to hire a residential structural engineer is $475.
 However, most people pay between $450 and $600, though some pay as much $750-$4,500.

 |National average cost||$475|

 A structural engineer can create new construction or home remodel plans that ensure the structural integrity of your building.
 Structural engineers can also inspect existing plans or buildings to determine structural integrity.
-Structural integrity means load-bearing walls won't collapse, retaining walls won't crumble, and your home won't suffer from structural issues in the face of extreme weather and is better able to withstand natural disasters.
-In short, it’s a smart investment to make when it comes to home safety.
+Read this guide to learn more about the cost to hire a structural engineer and how to get price quotes from pros in you area.

 The most common reason for hiring a structural engineer is if you are starting a home improvement project and need an expert to tell you (or your contractor) whether your planned removal or addition of walls and structural features is safe and meets local building code requirements.
 Homebuyers or sellers may call in a structural engineer to look at plans or conduct a physical inspection to verify structural soundness and rule out potential problems.

 A home inspection is for identifying problems and may include looking at structural areas of a home, including the foundation, roof, ceilings and walls, porches or other structures attached to the main building, and anything else that might raise concerns about the building's materials and structural integrity.

 Additional reasons to hire a structural engineer to offer guidance, draw up plans, complete an inspection or even offer project management services include: